tipishev/python_debugging_workshop/README.md

 Hello everyone!
 My name is Tim and in today's workshop I will talk about debugging Python.

-While preparing this workshop I have looked at a number of debugging tutorials, they all follow the same structure.
+While preparing this workshop I have looked at a number of debugging tutorials and they all follow the same structure.

-* Don't use print
+* "Don't use print!"
-* A brief recap of PDB doc help page
+* A recap of PDB doc help page
 * A few examples of using debugger commands

-This workshop will be slightly different
+I tried to make this workshop slightly different

 ---
 There is a silly factoid that we remember